alexrudnick/go-rodrego/README.md

 (any case is fine).

   * INC takes two arguments, a register number to increment and a line to jump to next.
-  * DEB is ``decrement or branch``, and it takes three arguments: the register number to degrement, a line number to jump to if that can be done, and a line number to jump to if the register is already at 0.
+  * DEB is "decrement or branch", and it takes three arguments: the register number to degrement, a line number to jump to if that can be done, and a line number to jump to if the register is already at 0.
 This is the only way to do a conditional branch in the language.
   * END ends the program.

 Line numbers are canonically natural numbers in base-10, but in this